Haicaji/LogseqDigitalGardenTemplate/README-EN.md

 ## Notice

-Due to GitHub file size limitations, the following files are not included in this repository.
-You can download the complete package from [releases](https://github.com/Haicaji/LogseqDigitalGardenTemplate/releases).
+Due to file size limitations on Github, the following files have not been uploaded, but you can download the complete package in [releases](https://github.com/Haicaji/LogseqDigitalGardenTemplate/releases).

 ```
 /publish-spa/